thomastech/PixelRadio/README.md

 PixelRadio is a FM Radio Transmitter with RDS (Radio Data System) capabilities.
 It was developed for holiday "Pixel" displays (e.g., animated Christmas lights) and house projection installations.
-This project is intended for hobbyist that not only enjoy building electronic projects, but also want to enhance their holiday light show.
+This project is intended for pixel hobbyist that not only want to enhance their holiday show but also enjoy building electronic projects.

 Besides transmitting audio (voice/music) to drive-by visitors, it can also send RadioText messages to RDS compatible automobile radios.
 The RadioText can be anything you want.
 Such as artist name or information about your animated pixel show.

 Please be advised that PixelRadio is NOT a commercial product.
 It was developed by a hobbyist for personal use.
 It is being shared as an open source project and further development by end-users is encouraged.
 Please feel free to use the published information to build your own PixelRadio system.